glo-js/mesh-primitives/README.md

 ## format

-The `primitive-*` modules are tailored for rendering purposes (lighting, texturing, etc).
+The `primitive-*` modules are tailored for rendering purposes (lighting, texturing, etc) and are typically used in prototypes and demos.
 Often, they are often not numerically robust.

 They provide indexed meshes with counter-clockwise triangles.
 The returned object has the following structure: